vladimir-tutin/ManateePriceBot/README.md

 - !updatepin

 TODO:
-- Modify !add command to be able accept prices for initial add
 - Integrate with runescape.wikia.com to display item limits upon !price command
 - Create a "dictionary" to match misspellings and abbreviated item names
+- Add print()s for commands for verbose output of when functions are running